10 Best Nationwide Credit Unions

 The Latino Community Credit Union (LCCU) is open to all members of the Latino Community Development Center (LCDC).
 However, anyone can join, making it one of the best credit unions in the country.

-Within the 11 LCCU branches across North Carolina, the LCDC runs workshops to provide the right financial resources to members.
-This means that you’ll be part of an exciting movement whether or not you are Latino.
+Across the 11 LCCU branches in North Carolina, the LCDC runs workshops to provide members with the right financial resources.
+This means that you’ll be part of an exciting movement, whether or not you are Latino.

-The initial deposit requirement is $10 to become an LCCU member.
+The initial deposit required to become an LCCU member is $10.
 That’s $5 higher than the other options on this list.
 Nevertheless, the focus on providing financial literacy resources sets the credit union apart.

 As a member, you can access:

-The checking account is free to open, and you can avoid monthly fees if you maintain a minimum daily balance of $250.
+The checking account is free to open, and you can avoid monthly fees by maintaining a minimum daily balance of $250.

 Members of this credit union can manage their accounts online or via the app that is available on the Apple App Store or Google Play.